Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-• The connectorSpacing property allows you to define the distance between the source node and the connector.
-It is the minimum distance the connector will re-rout or the new segment will create.
+The connectorSpacing property defines the minimum distance between the source node and the connector when automatic routing occurs.
+This determines how far the connector will reroute around obstacles or the minimum length for new segments.

-The following code example illustrates how to connect two nodes.
+The following code example illustrates how to configure connector spacing.

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';